Remote Execution - Automation in GoTo Resolve

 Here's what you can do in Remote Execution:

-- Manage steps - Execute, manage, and monitor automated steps on multiple computers.
+- Manage steps - Execute, manage, and monitor automated steps on multiple devices.

 - Create a new job - Enter a Name for the job and a script to execute.
-Define the computers or group of computers that will receive the script.
+Define the devices or group of devices that will receive the script.

 - Save steps as template - While adding steps to a job, you can save your list of steps as a collection that you can modify and re-run later on.